samayo/bulletproof/README.md

 Extremely easy way, to explain what these files do is, to imagine:

 That you have a basic site, with static & one dynamic page.
-That means, you may have static pages like (`home.php, about.php, portofolio.php, contact.php.php`) pages.
+That means, you may have static pages like (`home.php, about.php, portofolio.php, contact.php`) pages.
 All are basic, or could be accessible through one page i.e. index.php?page=home, index.php?=page=about...
-BUT, you also have one dynamic page, let's call it articles.php?id=...
+BUT, you also have one dynamic page, let's call it `articles.php?id=...`

 OK!
 Now, if you include this class, then give it ONCE, a title, keywords, content for each of your static pages + provide table, row name for that daynamic page we talked, about.
 Then, you don't have to every worry about, what to put inside the </head></head> tags i.e. SEO-wise, speaking.